 Just like breasts, areolas (the colored skin around each of your nipples) range in appearance from person to person or even breast to breast in the same person.
 They can vary widely in size, shape, and color.
 And while it’s not uncommon for them to be very large, “puffy,” or different sizes, this can often create insecurity for many individuals.
 Sometimes the areolas can be asymmetrically located on each breast as well.

-Dr. Robert Cohen sees many patients at his Beverly Hills office to perform an areola reduction or adjustment procedure for patients who dislike their appearance, size or location.
+Dr. Robert Cohen sees many patients at his Beverly Hills plastic surgery office to perform an areola reduction or adjustment procedure for patients who dislike their appearance, size, or location.

 Beverly Hills Areola Reduction Surgery

 Oversized areolas can be a result of genetics, pregnancy, weight loss/gain, or aging.
 Dr. Cohen’s Beverly Hills areola reduction surgery can improve the appearance of the areolas by reducing the diameter of one or both of them.
 Sometimes the areolar issues are due to tuberous breasts—please refer to that section for more details.

 Under Dr. Cohen’s skilled hands, an areola reduction surgery can result in a more appealing look that is in balance with the rest of the breast.